mynamemj/movieql-client/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+#MovieQL

+Client for MovieQL built with React Apollo
 ### `npm start`

 Runs the app in the development mode.<br>